Forget Kermit’s self-doubts; families discover how much fun they can have within the Osa Peninsula biosphere.

-3. Distances may be deceiving.
+3. Distances may be deceiving on the Osa Peninsula.
 Due to the unpaved roads, it takes a long time to go a short distance.

 4. Keep you eyes and ears open.
 The sounds of the jungle are varied and so different from the noises of our usual lives.
 At almost every turn, on and off the resorts, there is a bird, butterfly, frog or snake — all fascinating to watch and listen to.

-6. Absolutely be sure to bring a camera you are comfortable with and lots of film/memory sticks.
-Costa Rica is a photographer’s paradise, but even if you are a novice, you won’t be able to resist snapping away.
+6. Costa Rica is a photographer’s paradise, but even if you are a novice, you won’t be able to resist snapping away.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.